 Adventuring has never been more important.
-As John Muir put it, over a century ago, “thousands of tired, nerve-shaken, over-civilized people are beginning to find out that going to the mountains is going home; that wildness is a necessity."
-In 2022 we sought solace in trips that took us back to basics.
+As John Muir put it, over a century ago, “thousands of tired, nerve-shaken, over-civilised people are beginning to find out that going to the mountains is going home; that wildness is a necessity."
+In 2023 we sought solace in trips that took us back to basics.
 We savoured wild camping in some of the world's remotest spots and looking up at a sky full of stars, instead of a computer screen.
 We enjoyed the adrenaline rush of white water rafting, and the challenge of climbing rugged, cloud-wrapped peaks.

-2023 will be no different.
+2024 will be no different.
 We're planning some epic adventure challenges and we'd love for you to come along for the ride.
 Make this year the one you book the adventure you've always dreamed of, be it an ascent to Everest Base Camp or an expedition into the heart of the Amazonian jungle.
-We've got 23 different trip ideas for you, to some of the world's wildest corners.
+We've got 24 different trip ideas for you, to some of the world's wildest corners.
 If you're up for the challenge, that is...

-3. The 3 Peaks Challenge in Morocco
+3. The 3 Peaks Challenge, Morocco

 Tackle three 4000m+ summits back-to-back on this tough but rewarding traverse of the High Atlas Mountains.
 Scramble with Berber guides to the top of Mount Toubkal (4167m) and the double summits of Mount Ouanoukrim: Timzguida (4089m) and Ras (4083m) and stay in scenic mountain refuges along the way.
 You'll be treated to amazing sunrise and sunset views of the craggy Atlas Mountains, a part of the world untouched by mass tourism.